scott-whitworth/space_genetics/Documentation/Code_Overview_CS_readme.md

 ## Optimization.cu
 ### main
   - Function which starts the algorithm
-  - Gathers CUDA device properties, reads the inputted config variables, calculates the possible positions for the Earth and Mars, and sets the run's base rng seed
+  - Gathers CUDA device properties, reads the inputted config variables, calculates the possible positions for the Earth and Mars, calculates the reference points, and sets the run's base rng seed
   - Runs a for loop which will call the optimize function for the number of runs specified in the config files
     - Recalculates the potential positions for planetary bodies each time through the loop